Bifurcations and nonlinear dynamics of the follower force model for active filaments: Discussion

 It is interesting to note that while it is reasonable to assume MTs are actuated by more than one motor protein at any given time, the follower force model predicts that only a single motor protein is required to induce buckling, producing the filament motion explored in this work.
 The length of MTs are variable, but can be between $1\mu m - 100\mu m$ \cite{Bray2000CellMotility,Pampaloni2006ThermalLength,Ling2018Instability-drivenMicrofilaments}.
-Taking the typical MT length to be $L \approx 20 \mu m$, the MT bending modulus as $K_B \approx 10^{-23} Nm^2$ (experiments suggest this could vary between around $2 \times 10^{-24} nm^2$ \cite{Felgner1996FlexuralTweezers} and $2 \times 10^{-23} nm^2$ \cite{Gittes1993FlexuralShape}), and the motor forcing as $6pN$ (molecular motors exert forces ranging between $1-10pN$ \cite{Schliwa2003MolecularMotors,Shingyoji1998DyneinGenerators}), the corresponding non-dimensional follower force is $f \approx 240$.
-This value lies squarely in planar beating regime, firmly suggesting that a single dynein provides sufficient force to cause the onset of self-sustained MT oscillations.
+Taking the typical MT length to be $L \approx 20 \mu m$, the MT bending modulus as $K_B \approx 10^{-23} Nm^2$ \cite{Gittes1993FlexuralShape}, and the motor forcing as $6pN$ (molecular motors exert forces ranging between $1-10pN$ \cite{Schliwa2003MolecularMotors,Shingyoji1998DyneinGenerators}), the corresponding non-dimensional follower force is $f \approx 240$.
+This value lies squarely in the planar beating regime, firmly suggesting that a single dynein provides sufficient force to cause the onset of self-sustained MT oscillations.
 Due to the large distribution of parameter values reported experimentally, it is likely that even higher values of the non-dimensional forcing could also be attained.